 Egbo, a 2022 WNBA All-Rookie selection of the Indiana Fever, later corrected her tweet to say “two Final Fours” rather than “two national titles,” as Baylor made the Final Four with Griner in 2010 and later won an NCAA championship with her in 2012.

 Fagan’s 2013 article revealed more tension between Griner and Mulkey, specifically in relation to Griner’s sexuality.
-Mulkey asked Griner not to talk about her sexuality while playing for the Bears, Griner said, though her being gay was an “open secret.”
+Mulkey did not want Griner to talk about her sexuality while playing for the Bears, Griner said, though her being gay was an “open secret.”

 During Griner’s playing career at Baylor, Mulkey was outwardly supportive of her star center.
 She even addressed the hate Griner received online during a 2012 NCAA Tournament press conference, stating that Griner was a “human being.”